 Spring Time is Swarm Time: Alumni catch up at the cocktail reception

 Herpetologist Melanie Elphick might have missed her calling as a Botanist, as she won the competition to correctly count the growth rings of the elm tree and was presented a pen made out of its wood for her prize.

 This year’s party extended the successful inaugural biology alumni party - Memories, Music and Microscopy - held last year, and we hope that it sets the scene for what will become an annual event, so pencil it into your diaries.

-A big thank you to the Alumni Committee, and especially Jacquie Herbert, Warrick Angus and Carla Avolio who coordinated the whole event, our current postgraduate students who served the food and drinks and provided labour when needed, the School of Biological Sciences who funded the event and most of all, to all the alumni who attended.
+A big thank you to the Alumni Committee, and especially Jacquie Herbert, Warrick Angus and Carla Avolio who coordinated the whole event, our current postgraduate students who served the food and drinks and provided labour when needed, the Biological Sciences who funded the event and most of all, to all the alumni who attended.
 We hope to see you all next year.